Elgizouli v. Secretary of State for the Home Department: A Critique

-Authors of the piece are Raj Krishna and Alivya Sahay of Chanakya National Law University, Patna
+Authored by Raj Krishna and Alivya Sahay, students of Chanakya National Law University, Patna.

 On 25th March, 2020, the Supreme Court of United Kingdom in a landmark ruling held that “the act of handing over of the evidence by the British Home Secretary to the American authorities was unlawful because it was not in sync with the law laid down in the Data Protection Act 2018.”